Account Linking Concepts for Alexa Skills

 Client

 Although the skill is the OAuth client, Alexa performs some operations on behalf of the skill.
 For example, Alexa makes requests to the authorization server to get an access token.
-The skill is still considered the client because it is the only component that ever accesses the protected resource (user data) in the resource server.
+The skill is still considered the client because it's the only component that ever accesses the protected resource (user data) in the resource server.

 Authorization server

-This is the server that identifies and authenticates the identity of the Alexa user with a user in your system.
+The authorization server identifies and authenticates the identity of the Alexa user with a user in your system.
 It plays a key role in account linking in that it: 1) displays a log-in page for the user to log into your system, 2) authenticates the user in your system, 3) generates an authorization code that identifies the user, and 4) passes the authorization code to the Alexa app, and finally, 5) accepts the authorization code from the Alexa service and returns an access token that the Alexa service can use to access the user's data in your system.
 Due to that last step, the authorization server is sometimes also called a token server.

-You can use a third-party authorization server such as Login with Amazon or build your own.
+You can use a third-party authorization server, such as Login with Amazon, or build your own.
 In any case, the authorization server must support OAuth 2.0.
 If you use a third-party authorization server, the authorization server provides you with data that you can map to your users in your resource server.
-For example, if you use Login with Amazon to authenticate users, and then use the Amazon profile:user_id to access a user's profile in your database.
+For example, if you use Login with Amazon to authenticate users, and then use the Amazon profile:user_id

 For authorization URI requirements, see Authorization URI requirements.